In this Article:

 Rated for .38 Spl +P ammo, these aren’t pea shooters.
 They are also snappy in the hand and can wear you down over a day of training.

-They’re small, easy to conceal, easy to handle, and accurate as you can be.
+They are compact, easy to conceal, straightforward to handle, and as accurate as you can get.

 S&W also offers them in a wide range of models that include with or without manual safeties, laser grips, and more.